 • Photos: Ministry with Karen immigrants and refugees

-Steve and Annette are self-funded CBF field personnel.
-As self-funded affiliates, they are responsible for raising their own support to minister among the Karen refugees.
+Steve and Annette are partner-funded CBF field personnel.
+As affiliates, they are responsible for raising their own support to minister among the Karen refugees.
 If you would like to make a pledge toward that support, call (800) 352-8741 or pledge online.

 After you make a pledge, you can mail your contribution to: